“Artificial Intelligence” (AI) has become a buzzword in many technologically related discourses in the current times.

-Another area where AI is increasing its presence in our daily lives is the smart cars.
+Another area where AI is increasing its presence in our daily lives is smart cars.

-It is not only companies like Tesla which are at the forefront of using automation in vehicles, but many of the car manufacturers are also looking at integrating AI with Automobiles to provide seamless services of various technologies that you use.
+Not only are companies like Tesla at the forefront of using automation in vehicles, but many of the car manufacturers are also looking at integrating AI with Automobiles to provide seamless services of various technologies that you use.

-Information is being shared and communicated between the cars to maneuver themselves better amidst the traffic.
-Inputs around traffic, real-time update on roadblocks, etc. are immediately being transmitted to alert the other vehicles on the grid enabling re-routing.
+Information is being shared and communicated between the cars to better maneuver amidst traffic.
+Inputs around traffic, real-time updates on roadblocks, etc., are immediately transmitted to alert the other vehicles on the grid enabling re-routing.